alberand/kd/README.md

     # Init env
     $ kd init kfeature

-Now you can do following:
+Run VM:

+    # Run VM
+    $ kd run

+You can also generate minimal config or build a deployable image for longer test
+runs:

     # Generate minimal kernel config for QEMU
     $ kd config

     # Build QCOW2 or ISO
     $ kd build [qcow|iso]

-    # Run VM
-    $ kd run

 Edit your `.kd.toml` config to adjust environment to your needs.